Find Grad Schools

 12 Yearly Graduations

 North Carolina State University comes in at #9 on our list of the most popular colleges offering master's degrees in zoology.
 Roughly 36,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-During the 2020-2021 academic year, 12 people received their master's degree in zoology from NC State.
-About 67% of this group were women, and 8% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 12 people received their master's degree in zoology from NC State.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 44% were women.

 12 Yearly Graduations